wolfm2/openframeworks/assignments/assignment_01.md

 Complete modules 1-3

+Consider directions for your three projects.

 Upload a screenshot of the modules completion page which displays your name and create a text document on Google Drive.
-The text document should contain your github username at the top and 3 short paragraphs detailing preliminary project concept directions.
+The text document should contain your github username at the top, and the embedded screenshot.